lbuthman/udacity-log-analysis/README.md

 ## Running the Application

 Phew!
 That was a little work getting everything setup.
 Good job!
 You are now ready to run the application.
-Don't worry, this part is easy.
+Don't worry, this part is easy. :relieved:

 1. Start the application from your terminal `python3 log_analysis.py`
 2. The application will print a menu.
 Enter the number of the question you